lgreski/datasciencedepot/index.md

 # Johns Hopkins Data Science Specialization

-Articles in this section are related to the 10 course Data Science Specialiazation that is offered by Johns Hopkins University via Coursera.
+Articles in this section are related to the 10 course Data Science Specialization that is offered by Johns Hopkins University via Coursera.
 An analysis of the specialization, [The democratization of data science education](http://bit.ly/2xLCtvX), was published during the summer of 2017.

 ## Course 1: Data Scientist's Toolbox